 Different types of conversions happen at various junctures of the user journey.
 For instance, a top of funnel prospect converts to the middle of the funnel when they subscribe to your blog or sign up for your email list.
 At the bottom of the funnel, a prospect buys or signs up to convert to a customer.

 Although it’s easier to calculate the value of purchase conversions, every type of conversion has revenue-generating potential.

-Whether you call it CRO, conversion optimization, or conversion rate optimization, CRO is a strategic discipline focused on increasing the percentage of visitors to a website that transitions into customers.
+Whether you call it CRO, conversion optimization, or conversion rate optimization, CRO is a strategic discipline focused on improving the total number of visitors to a website that transitions into customers.
+The more visitors you get, the better the conversions.
 In essence, conversion optimization streamlines a prospect’s journey from search to purchase.